The Neo-Impressionism Painter – Maximilien Luce

 Luce & the Neo-Impressionism Art Movement

 The neo-impressionists painted in a “scientific” fashion.
-The theory was not to mix colours on the palette or the canvas but to juxtapose small spots of pure colour next to eachother.
+The theory was not to mix colours on the palette or the canvas.
+Instead they juxtaposed small spots of pure color next to each other.
 In the eyes of the spectator, these dots come together, creating a balanced and vibrant effect.

-Luce adopted this new avant-garde style.
+Luce adopts this new avant-garde style.
 He stood out from the others by using bolder colors to produce vibrant effects of light.

 Neo-Impressionism Paintings reflecting the every day life of the Proletariat

-Rather than paint the tranquil landscapes of the countryside, Luce felt passionate about capturing scenes of the working class in every day life.
+Rather than paint the tranquil landscapes of the countryside, Luce felt passionate about capturing every day scenes of the working class.
 This is where he came from and where he felt most comfortable.

 Many of his paintings depict street scenes of the run-down district of Montmartre where he lived for many years.
-Luce also captured scenes of the factory workers, life of the dockers and construction workers building the new boulevards of Paris.
+Luce also captured scenes of the factory workers, life of the dockers and construction workers.

 When Luce was in the military during WW1, he painted what he saw.
 His paintings captured soldiers in battle, wounded men and soldiers returning home.